Jayden Candelaria: Club career

 A left-sided defender, he was a youth product at Feyenoord having joined the club in the summer of 2018 from Sparta Rotterdam.
-He progressed through the academy at Feyenoord, signing a first professional contract with the club as a 17 year-old in 2021, and signed a two year contract extension in 2024.
+He progressed through the academy at Feyenoord, signing a first professional contract with the club as a 17-year-old in 2021, and signed a two-year contract extension in 2024.
 He played for the club in the UEFA Youth League and won the Dutch junior league in 2025, prior to joining NAC Breda in August 2025.
 He had offers from elsewhere but chose the club because he has family from Breda, and had watched his first match at the club with his grandfather when he was six years-old.
-He made his debut in the Eredivisie for Breda against NEC Nijmegen on 24 August 2025 during the 2025-26 season, appearing as a substitute for Lewis Holtby.
+He made his debut in the Eredivisie for Breda against NEC Nijmegen on 24 August 2025 during the 2025–26 season, appearing as a substitute for Lewis Holtby.

 International career

+Candelaria played 2 games for the Netherlands national under-16 football team.

 In 2025, he was called up to the Curacao national football team for their 2026 FIFA World Cup qualifying matches.